No results for ""

 To use secure mode, you must complete the following:

-1. Enable secure mode for each environment: You can enable secure mode for each of your environments on the Environments tab of your project on the Account settings page.
+1. Enable secure mode for each environment: You can enable secure mode by editing each of your environments from the Environments list of your project.
 Secure mode is an environment-wide setting.
 You can enable secure mode for your environment even if you're also using SDKs other than JavaScript.
 Enabling secure mode does not cause those SDKs to fail.

 3. Send the computed secure mode hash for the context or user to LaunchDarkly: Include the secure mode hash when requesting flag evaluations.
 The JavaScript-based SDK will send the context or user key and the hash to LaunchDarkly.
 If the hash doesn’t match, LaunchDarkly returns an error.